-Angela Mazzi, AIA, FACHA is a Senior Associate and Senior Medical Planner at GBBN Architects in Cincinnati, OH.
-Angela’s work focuses on enhancing quality of life through built environments – connecting great design with user needs.
+Angela Mazzi is a Senior Medical Planner and Associate Principal at GBBN Architects in Cincinnati, OH.
+Her work focuses on enhancing quality of life through built environments – connecting great design with user needs.
 She implements evidence based design and Lean principles to bring empathy to healthcare design projects around the nation.
+Angela's research on salutogenesis provides perspective on how the built environment shapes user experience and outcomes and her research into clinical workspace is helping to change the dynamic of how the needs of healthcare staff can be addressed to prevent burnout, errors or injuries.
 Angela has been invited to speak nationally and internationally, write articles, teach classes and participate on juries because of her deep healthcare experience and research in human behavior.

-Angela is actively involved in ACHA, serving as Chair of the AENC Committee from 2011-2015 and as 2015 Chair of the Legacy Project Award.
-Angela also serves on the Advisory Board of the Institute for Patient Centered Design and the Board of Directors for AIA Cincinnati and is a peer reviewer for both the HERD Journal and the AAH Journal, and was an Advisory Board member for Arizona State University’s Healthcare Design Program during its initial years.
+Angela is actively involved in ACHA, serving as Chair of the AENC Committee from 2011-2015 and as 2015 Chair of the Legacy Project Award before joining the Board of Regents in 2016.
+Angela also serves on the Summer Leadership Summit planning committee, the AIA Cincinnati Board, and was an Advisory Board member for Arizona State University's Healthcare Design Program in its initial years.
+Her research linking wellness to design has been published in many healthcare journals and presented at national and international conferences.
+She is a peer reviewer for Health Environment Research and Design (HERD) Journal and Academy of Architecture for Health Journal.

 Clyde "Ted" Moore